A collection of thoughts on life, love, the everlasting and everything else in between.

 That's why we listen.

-feet to stomp along to a good beat.
+Sure, we want our eardrums to be tickled with nice sounding melody and we want our feet to stomp along to a good beat.
 But we all know that a great song goes far beyond any of those musically theoretical appreciations.
 When a human being sits down with an instrument and sings their own words, when they express the raw emotion of their soul...

 Everyone listens.

-one pours themselves into a song, when they really dig deep into their present condition and express themselves with absolute raw honesty, something very spiritual occurs.
+Not just with their ears though.
+It doesn't matter whether it be with a harp, a guitar, a piano or even a carved empty gourd that he/she pounds against the ground.
+I believe when someone pours themselves into a song, when they really dig deep into their present condition and express themselves with absolute raw honesty, something very spiritual occurs.
 As we sit and listen our hearts open up and things we weren't even really sure were there inside of us begin to bubble up from places we didn't even know existed.

-time are the one's who have, in some mysterious and ethereal way, tapped into the deepest parts of us by giving us glimpses of what lies deep within them.
+The greatest artists of our time are the one's who have, in some mysterious and ethereal way, tapped into the deepest parts of us by giving us glimpses of what lies deep within them.
 We begin to see way beyond their exterior and are invited through melody, rhythm and rhyme onto the front porch of their hearts.
 Sometimes it's beautiful, other times it's dark and tormented.

 Johnny Cash